sfmacdonald/Professional-Portfolio/README.md

 * "About Me" section to provide details about who I am to prospective employers
 * Links to contact information
-* Resume presetning previous work history
+* Resume presenting previous work history
 * Link to my GitHub repo for review by prospective employers